Franchise Frequently Asked Questions

 How Do I Perform Due Diligence On A Franchise?

 Performing due diligence on a franchise involves thoroughly researching the opportunity before investing.
 Due diligence includes reviewing the franchise disclosure documents (FDD), franchise agreement, and other legal or financial documents.
 It's also essential to speak with current and former franchisees to understand their experiences with the franchise system.
 Conducting market research and evaluating the franchise's competition can also help determine the franchise's viability.
 Additionally, prospective franchisees should seek advice from professionals such as attorneys, accountants, and business consultants to ensure they clearly understand the costs, obligations, and potential risks associated with the franchise.

 Is a Franchise a Safe Investment?

 It's a simple process.
-We first have a call/meeting to informally discuss things.
-You will provide an electronic copy of the FDD to me by e-mail.
-The analysis will be returned to you by e-mail and then we'll schedule a follow-up call/meeting to discuss the findings.
+We first have a call/meeting to discuss things informally.
+Then, you will provide an electronic copy of the FDD to me by e-mail.
+After that, the analysis will be returned to you by e-mail, and we'll schedule a follow-up call/meeting to discuss the findings.

 Absolutely.
-There is no legal constraint preventing us from helping anywhere in the U.S. and communication is easily managed by phone and internet.
+No legal constraint prevents us from helping anywhere in the U.S.; communication is easily managed by phone and the internet.